 Then, think about what is important to you.
 Thinking about these questions and talking them over with others might help:

-- If I have breast-sparing surgery, am I willing and able to have radiation therapy 5 days a week for 5 to 8 weeks?
+- If I have a lumpectomy or other breast-sparing surgery, am I willing and able to have radiation therapy 5 days a week for 1 to 6 weeks?

 - If I have a mastectomy, do I also want breast reconstruction surgery?

-- If I have breast reconstruction surgery, do I want it at the same time as my mastectomy?
+- If I have breast reconstruction surgery, do I want it at the same time as the mastectomy?

 - What treatment does my insurance cover?
 What do I have to pay for?